YunoHost-Apps/invidious_ynh/README.md

 ## Limitations

-> :warning: Invidious require a dedicated root domain, ie. invidious.domain.tld
+Invidious require a dedicated root domain, ie. invidious.domain.tld
+> :warning: To install Invidious you need at least 2GB of RAM available.

 ## Links